 *Those applicant wishing to confirm the arrival of the application,

 please contact "incoming@office (Please add '.tut.ac.jp' at the end of the email address.)" about the application.

 - Application documents once received cannot be returned.

-- Applications will not be considered if any of the documents are incomplete, nor will they be considered if they arrive after the deadline.
+- Applications will not be considered if any of the documents are incomplete, incorrect, or lacking supporting evidence, nor will they be considered if they arrive after the deadline.

 - We cannot answer any inquiry regarding the rank of our recommendation list.

 |2018/10/01||Enrollment as a Research student or Regular student of International Master's/Doctoral Degree Program|

 5. 受入予定教員作成書類等（*Applicants do not have to prepare these documents.）

 *Supervisor in TUT will fill in the following documents.